jcbgamboa/jcbgamboa.github.io/_posts/2018-07-22-On-Linear-Regressions.md

 Recapitulating, we defined the problem of Regression, defined a (fictitious) dataset on which to base our examples, formulated the problem for one dimension, learned how to evaluate a "solution", and how this evaluation is used to iteratively find better and better lines (using the Gradient Descent algorithm).
 Then we expanded the idea for more than one dimension, and finally saw how to do this in Python (actually, we just used a function -- which actually probably doesn't use this method, but, oh, well, the result is what we were looking for).

 There is A LOT more to talk about this, but hopefully this was a gentle enough introduction to the topic.
-In a next post, I intend to cover Logistic Regression, and how
+In a next post, I intend to cover Logistic Regression.
+Hopefully, in a third post, I will be able to show how Logistic Regression relates to the artificial neuron.

+Very importantly, I think I should mention that this blog post wouldn't have come into existence if it were not for Kristina Kolesova and [Philipp Blandfort](pblandfort.com), who organized the course of Computational Linguistics in the University along with me, and [Shanley Allen](https://www.sowi.uni-kl.de/psycholinguistics/team/professor-dr-shanley-em-allen/), my PhD advisor, who caused us to bring the course into existence. [^footnote4]

+[^footnote4]: I didn't ask them for permission to have them mentioned here (I hope this is not a problem).